adonmo/mobilitydb-sqlalchemy/README.rst

         ),
     ).all()

+There is also a `tutorial <https://anitagraser.com/2020/03/02/movement-data-in-gis-29-power-your-web-apps-with-movement-data-using-mobilitydb-sqlalchemy/>`_ published on Anita Graser's blog.

-For more details, read our `documentation <https://mobilitydb-sqlalchemy.readthedocs.io/en/latest/>`_
+For more details, read our `documentation <https://mobilitydb-sqlalchemy.readthedocs.io/en/latest/>`_ (specifically, the `quickstart <https://mobilitydb-sqlalchemy.readthedocs.io/en/latest/quickstart.html>`_).

 Contributing
 ============